npmcomponent/wooorm-linked-list/README.md

+*This repository is a mirror of the [component](http://component.io) module [wooorm/linked-list](http://github.com/wooorm/linked-list).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/wooorm-linked-list`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # Linked List

 **linked-list** provides minimalistic [linked](http://blog.millermedeiros.com/linked-lists) [lists](http://wikipedia.org/wiki/Linked_list) in JavaScript.
 No dependencies.
 NodeJS, AMD, browser.
 Lots of tests (70+).
 653 Bytes minified and gzipped.